 When errors are large enough to misrepresent the balance of a fund, we propose adjustments to correct the account balance.
-Figure 2 shows the dollar amount and number of adjustments significantly increased in fiscal year 2022 from 2021.
-The majority of last year's monetary adjustments were due to implementing new accounting standards and errors in recording complex COVID-19 funding.
+Figure 2 shows the dollar amount and number of adjustments decreased in fiscal year 2023 from 2022, but were still larger than the amount of adjustments in fiscal year 2021.